MicrosoftDocs/azure-docs/articles/event-grid/overview.md

 * **Simplicity** - Point and click to aim events from your Azure resource to any event handler or endpoint.
 * **Advanced filtering** - Filter on event type or event publish path to ensure event handlers only receive relevant events.
 * **Fan-out** - Subscribe multiple endpoints to the same event to send copies of the event to as many places as needed.
-* **Reliability** - Utilize 24-hour retry with exponential backoff to endure events are delivered.
+* **Reliability** - Utilize 24-hour retry with exponential backoff to ensure events are delivered.
 * **Pay-per-event** - Pay only for the amount you use Event Grid.
 * **High throughput** - Build high-volume workloads on Event Grid with support for millions of events per second.
 * **Built-in Events** - Get up and running quickly with resource-defined built-in events.